Arts In The Park

 The Good Table Cooking ClassMy favorite cook-wares store in Belfast, The Good Table, hosts a series of Saturday cooking classes in fall and winter.
 Upstairs in “Cookbook Heaven” with over 500 titles is the demonstration kitchen area.
 I attended a class with instructor Erin French, owner of The Lost Kitchen in Freedom, who made almond cake with chocolate ganache and vanilla buttercream frosting.
 Confessing to be self-taught, Erin was nonplussed facing her audience of women who had baked and decorated hundreds of cakes collectively.
 She showed us some tricks we had never seen!
 Everything Erin used in the class from the cookbook to the pre-cut parchment papers to the rubber-tipped Cuisinart paddle is sold in the store.
 Upcoming classes will include cookbook authors and chefs demonstrating their specialties. www.thegoodtable.me

-Come Boating!Belfast’s community boating club, ‘Come Boating!’ offers a community rowing program giving folks with no prior experience an opportunity to be part of a ‘pick-up team’ on a six-oared Cornish Pilot Gig.
+Come Boating!Belfast’s community boating club, ‘Come Boating!’ (cancelled in 2020) offers a community rowing program giving folks with no prior experience an opportunity to be part of a ‘pick-up team’ on a six-oared Cornish Pilot Gig.
 For an hour or so about 12 times each week you can go for an early morning row in the harbor when the fog is rising off the water or an evening row when the harbor is quiet again.
 On every community row is a trained volunteer coxswain who stands in the stern to call the strokes: ‘Stroke!…Stroke!’, and steers using two ropes attached to the rudder.
 The twelve-foot-long oars are hollow and lightweight (hand-me-downs from the Harvard Crew Team) but need to synchronously dip into the water to pull the gig forward.
 The launch schedule for ‘Community Row’ and ‘Quiet Row’ (both requiring no experience) is on-line and at the boathouse and the sign-up sheet is in the black mailbox. www.comeboating.org

 Go Sailing!Sail Penobscot Bay on a 2-hour excursion aboard the vintage yacht Guildive, departing the Searsport Public Wharf every Saturday and Wednesday at 11am from June through August.
 The vessel is owned and operated by USCG licensed Captains Zander Parker and Kate Kana both of whom have extensive sailing experience.
 “We sail where the wind takes us, sometimes to the Holbrook Sanctuary, over to Islesboro, or under Dyce Head lighthouse” says Kate.
 The Guildive was constructed in 1934, built as a private yacht, with a large open deck forward with plenty of space to spread out, soak up the sun and enjoy the clean Maine air.
 Reservations need to be made 24 hours in advance.
 For more information: www.guildivecruises.com

-Belfast Harbor FestThe Annual Belfast Harbor Fest featuring the Come Boating Regatta, the National Boatbuilding Challenge, the Classic Small Boat Show, and the Cardboard Boat Challenge will take place Aug.
-16-18, 2019.
+Belfast Harbor FestThe Annual Belfast Harbor Fest featuring the Come Boating Regatta, the National Boatbuilding Challenge, the Classic Small Boat Show, and the Cardboard Boat Challenge will take place in August.
 The Boat Building Challenge pits teams of two to build and launch a pre-designed boat in four hours from materials provided.
 Other activities include a Launch Party with live music on Friday night, a blueberry pancake breakfast on Saturday morning, a BBQ on Saturday night, various food vendors throughout the weekend, and special outdoor activities for kids.
 For more information: www.belfastharborfest.com

 Penobscot Marine Museum